 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

-In a chalkbrood infection, the affected larvae eventually takes the appearance of white fluffy cotton wool.
+In a chalkbrood infection, the affected larvae eventually take the appearance of white fluffy cotton wool.
 The fungal spores of Ascosphaera Apis are highly infectious and can persist for fifteen years in a viable state.
 In this state, they (fungal spores) are able to infect other colonies should they come in contact with them.

 The disease can sometimes appear where antibiotics have been used for other preventative treatments.
-Other factors are the alkalinity (the pH) of nectar or artificial food, humidity and lack of ventilation in the hive.
+Other factors are the alkalinity (the pH) of nectar or artificial food, humidity, and lack of ventilation in the hive.